Get all your news in one place.

 Verdict

-If you’ve ever wondered why don’t they make simple and affordable digital cameras like they used to? or are looking for an inexpensive starter option to gift to a son or daughter showing a fledgling interest in photography, who is nevertheless too young to be entrusted with a smartphone, then the Kodak Pixpro FZ55 will tick a couple of boxes that have been left empty for a while.
+If you’ve ever wondered why they don’t make simple and affordable digital cameras like they used to – or are looking for an inexpensive starter option to gift to a son or daughter showing a fledgling interest in photography, who is nevertheless too young to be entrusted with a smartphone, then the Kodak Pixpro FZ55 will tick a couple of boxes that have been left empty for a while.

-With the majority of camera manufacturers now focusing on much higher priced and more sophisticated interchangeable lens cameras of interest to the photo enthusiast, perhaps the best we can say is that the casual photographer who has otherwise been left to their smartphone now has a user-friendly alternative.
+With many of the main camera manufacturers now focusing on much higher-priced and more sophisticated interchangeable lens cameras of interest to the photo enthusiast, t the casual photographer who has otherwise been left to their smartphone now has a user-friendly alternative.
+As one of a few such options out there, Kodak’s current license holder has found a receptive audience in those seeking a camera putting simplicity and affordability first.

 Sign up to read this article